zzubnik/SDXL-Style-presets/README.md

 # SDXL-Style-presets
 A preset collection of styles to be used with SDXL Prompt Styler.
-They are nothing special.
-Just key words that influence the generated images which I enjoy using and mixing.
+They are just key words that influence the generated images, which I enjoy using and mixing.
+The names are kind of vague and meant sense at the time.

 These require: